softindex/uikernel/docs/docs/validator.md

 {% highlight javascript %}
 var validator = UIKernel.createValidator()
-  // Check if country's present
+  // Check if country isn't empty
   .field('country', Validators.notNull('Invalid country.'))
-  // Check if email is valid using regular expressin .field('email', Validators.regExp.notNull(
+  // Check if email is valid using regular expression .field('email', Validators.regExp.notNull(
     /^.*@.*$/,
     'Your email is invalid'
   ))
-  // Check data isn't less than '2014-10-01' .field('timestamp', Validators.date.notNull(
+  // Check if data isn't less than '2014-10-01' .field('timestamp', Validators.date.notNull(
     '2014-10-01', null,
     'Timestamp must exceed 2014-10-01'
   ))
-  // Check if the age matches 15-90 range .field('age', Validators.number.notNull(15, 90,
+  // Check if age matches 15-90 range
+  .field('age', Validators.number.notNull(15, 90,
     'You do not have the right age'
   ))